Cashmere Store Banner

 Why This Program?

 In Nepal, many single mothers and differently-abled individuals face challenges.
 Supporting their families is usually difficult.
-Even though they are have talents, they do not have chances to show their skills.
+Even though they have talents, they do not have chances to show their skills.
 Yes helping hand is home to these individuals.
-They have been trained to make chasmeer and woolen products.
+They have been trained to make cashmere and woolen products.
 The "Each One, Teach One" program was created to support them by providing a platform where they can share their knowledge and earn simultaneously.
 This helps them to be independent and support their family.

 You will learn directly from artisans who have turned their struggles into strengths.
 By joining, you support women's empowerment and help differently-abled individuals gain respect in society, and make sustainable earning.

-Activities to Take Part in Pokhara – A Unique Learning Experience
+Activities to Take Part in Pokhara: A Unique Learning Experience

 The program offers hands-on learning.
 You will learn from skilled artisans who will guide you step by step.
 Here’s what you can do: